THREE (3) HOURS MORNING TUK-TUK TOUR - GOZO

 Easily reached by the Gozo Channel Ferry departing Cirkewwa (Malta) 09h45am and arriving Mgarr Terminal in (Gozo) around 10h15am.
 The Tuk-Tuk driver will be holding a Yippee Tuk-Tuk tours sign outside the arrivals terminal.

-The Tuk-Tuk offers a forward-facing seating position and can take a maximum of 6 passengers.
+The Tuk-Tuk offers a forward-facing seating position.
 Our local experienced drivers will take you to sites and attractions that no other means of transport can access.
 The tour proceeds at your choosen pace, so feel free to ask the driver to stop for any photo opportunity you come across as you Tuk-Tuk around.
-You can instantly post your photo on social media as the Tuk-Tuk offers free wifi to all (six 6) passengers.
+You can instantly post your photo on social media as the Tuk-Tuk offers free wifi.

 Free pick up for clients residing in Gozo.